thejunglejane/datums/README.md

 [DATA MODEL]

 ### Populate the Database
 The datums.pipeline module allows you to add, update, and delete individual and bulk reports.

+##### Bulk
 When you first set datums up, you'll probably want to add all the reports in your Dropbox folder.
 To do this
 ```python
 >>> from datums import pipeline
 >>> from datums.pipeline import add